 Dispute resolution process

 Lidl is committed to treating all business partners fairly and to pay them according to the agreed contractual terms.
-We ensure that our invoices include contact details for our Accounts department to allow our suppliers to get in touch easily.
-In the unusual event of a dispute arising, the supplier then has contact details for the accounting team to address any concerns.
+We ensure that our invoices include contact details for our Accounts department to allow our business partners to get in touch easily.
+In the unusual event of a dispute arising, the business partner has contact details for the accounting team to address any concerns.
 If a swift solution cannot be agreed, the issue is escalated to the responsible Buying team to resolve.